The history of the present Denbigh Male Voice Choir starts in 1988.

 Some were experienced singers.
 A few with just a little experience.
 Others were complete novices.

 The choir is a truly community choir.
 It has always concentrated on concert engagements.
 It also supports local charities and organisations.

 Similarly, other annual dates are the Festival of Remembrance at the town’s War Memorial and the inauguration of the town’s Mayor.

 Several thousands of pounds have been raised for local organisations including St Kentigern’s Hospice.
-National charities such as the NSPCC, Diabetic Association and Guide dogs for the blind also received our support.
+National charities such as the NSPCC, Diabetic Association and Guide dogs for the blind also receive our support.

 History of Denbigh Male Voice Choir and Travels

 The history of Denbigh Male Voice Choir is not confined to Denbigh.
 Moreover, it has taken part in the Festival of Massed Choirs at the Royal Albert Hall on four occasions.

 Outside of Wales it has performed extensively in England.
 From Cumbria in the north, down to a Methodist Chapel in London.
 We were accompanied by Huw Edwards, the BBC News presenter.

 Furthermore, the twinning with Biebertal in Germany started around the same time as the choir.
 A strong relationship with our German friends persists.

 Visits to Germany on several occasions as well as entertaining them during their visits to Denbigh.

 We have also visited Ireland on two occasions.
 One of which was the Pan-Celtic Festival where we gained second prize.

 The choir features in an advertising campaign in the USA for tourism to Wales.
 We also have regular visitors at rehearsal by people from the USA and other world-wide places.

 Choir Claim to Fame